 These days the Port Arthur convict site provides a detailed insight into the lives of the convicts and those that supervised them.
 Ruins dot the surprisingly beautiful landscape while a few cottages still lay intact.

 Ghost tours are run every night and walk through many of the old buildings and ruins where guides tell the stories of supernatural experiences that have been recorded over the years.
+These ghost tours are family-friendly and a bit more light-hearted while still trying to scare the crap out of you.

 Port Arthur Paranormal Investigation Tour